 Moreover, it does not cost much to be kind to all students.
 One never knows what they are going through.

 These are abnormal times looking for unorthodox efforts.
 The providers need to care for all the students.
-While providing all the help, they need to ensure that the quality and standards are maintained, and the teaching and assessments are fit for purpose.
+While providing all the help, they need to ensure that the quality and standards are maintained, supporting the students and the teaching and assessments are fit for purpose.

 A small effort at the right time and place can make someone’s life.
 Slight negligence or error can lead to failure/missed career opportunities for the student and a regulatory issue for the provider, proving costly.